-Contact your high school counselor and/or the UW-Marinette Office of Student Affairs for scholarship information.
+Contact your high school counselor and/or the UW-Marinette Solution Center for scholarship information.

-If you plan to attend the University of Wisconsin -Marinette as a full- or part-time student, you may be eligible for a scholarship or grant.
+If you plan to attend the UW-Marinette as a full- or part-time student, you may be eligible for a scholarship or grant.
 These awards have been established to help the varied student population at the UW-Marinette campus.
 You may qualify for grants or scholarships as a new, continuing or transfer student.
 To apply, submit a completed application form to the Campus Scholarship Committee.

 Scholarship Application Procedure

-- Complete the online Scholarship Application Form and submit using the directions below
+- Complete the Scholarship Application Form above and submit by the posted deadline

-- Select 2 individuals to complete the Recommendation Form.
+- Select 2 individuals to serve as a reference.
 If you are a current student, we recommend you choose teachers/faculty members who can speak to your academic record.
 Other suggestions would be to select individuals who can speak to your work/volunteer experience.
 Have them mail reference materials directly to the scholarship committee at the address listed in the scholarship application.

-- Make sure transcripts (college and/or high school) and ACT/SAT scores are on file with your campus application
+- Make sure official transcripts (college and/or high school) are sent in with your scholarship application

 Recipients must enroll in classes for college credit at the UW-Marinette campus to receive appropriate monies.
 If a recipient is not yet registered for classes on the first day of the semester for which the award is designated, the Campus Scholarship Committee reserves the right to reassign the scholarship.